 When you bite into these Elbow Pasta Balls with Romesco sauce you will taste a hint of the smoky romesco and tangy asiago cheese.
 Look at them?
 Don’t you want to go make them right now?

-If you head over to Barilla’s website, they are currently offering a spin to win prizes on their website.
-You can win free pasta, sauce, Visa Gift Cards and iTunes Gift cards.
-You can also go to here to get a coupon for their sauce and pasta.
-How cool is that?
-While you’re visiting their site you can see a lot of ways to serve up a flavor fusion for different ways to eat pasta that you may not have thought of before!
+If you head over to Barilla’s website, you can see a lot of ways to serve up a flavor fusion for different ways to eat pasta that you may not have thought of before!

 I found the Barilla Pasta at my local Albertsons in the pasta aisle.
 I’ve included a picture of their bright blue packaging so that you know what to look for when you are looking for it.
 (There is a photo of the aisle below the recipe at the bottom of this post!)

-The romesco sauce used in this recipe for Elbow Pasta Balls With Romesco Sauce is adapted from Joshua Bousel’s recipe on Serious Eats.
+The romesco sauce used in this recipe for Elbow Pasta Balls With Romesco Sauce is adapted from Joshua Bousel’s recipe that at one time was on Serious Eats.

 - 1/4 cup slivered almonds